 - Call the shop as soon as you can accurately project your time of arrival in Grand Island. - Verify with maintenance department the estimated time your truck will be down. - Call dispatch to inform them your assigned tractor will be out of service for that period.
-Pre-book yourself on next outbound load based on estimated completion time. - You may be assigned a "loaner" truck to complete a local delivery, or to complete your next dispatch if your assigned tractor will be down for more than one day.
+Prebook yourself on next outbound load based on estimated completion time. - You may be assigned a "loaner" truck to complete a local delivery, or to complete your next dispatch if your assigned tractor will be down for more than one day.

-7.3 Grand Island Terminal Safety Lane Safety Lane - Arriving Grand Island Terminal During Business Hours, Monday - Friday
+Arriving Grand Island Terminal During Business Hours, Monday - Friday

 - Use south entrance.

 - Pull to end of entrance curb.

 - Enter through driver entrance.

 - Complete Driver Vehicle Inspection Report (DVIR) at dispatch counter.
-Sign it and give to Maintenance Clerk. - Reguest a trailer check from Maintenance Clerk. - If you have service or repairs needed, inform Maintenance Clerk. - Wait for mechanic to arrive and inspect truck/trailer and go over inspection with you. - If you have a load for the plant and you have work needing done on your tractor, you may be given a spare truck to deliver your load while your tractor is being repaired. - If bringing in an empty trailer, the mechanic will inform you where to park it.
+Sign it and give to Maintenance Clerk.

+- Request a trailer check from Maintenance Clerk. - If you have service or repairs needed, inform Maintenance Clerk. - Wait for mechanic to arrive and inspect truck/trailer and go over inspection with you. - If you have a load for the plant and you have work needing done on your tractor, you may be given a spare truck to deliver your load while your tractor is being repaired. - If bringing in an empty trailer, the mechanic will inform you where to park it.
 An aerial view of trailer parking locations is located above the dispatch counter. - Please do not block shop doors or trash dumpsters. - Please leave Safety Lane area as soon as the inspection is complete.

-7.4 After-Hours Write-up & Repair Order Process Arriving Grand Island Terminal, After Hours
+Arriving Grand Island Terminal, After Hours

 If you arrive after hours or weekends, the written DVIR for the trailer and/or truck, if repairs needed, is located on the dispatch counter.
 Write up the trailer and/or truck and sign it.
 Place in the trip envelope slot or slide it between the glass panes at the maintenance window.
 If you know items on trailer are in need of repair, attach a RED OUT OF SERVICE tag to the trailer glad hand when you park it.
 If the trailer needs inspected by the shop, place a BLUE NEEDS INSPECTED tag on the glad hand when parking.